GSTT-CSC/gstt-csc.github.io/_projects/CSC022-pert.md

 <b>Clinical lead</b>: Narayan Karunanithy, Karen Breen
 <br>
 <h3>Rationale</h3>
 Triggering PERT, if the patient is not high risk, may benefit intermediate-high risk patients, however the speed of results to assign that risk category to a patient could cause delays in triggering that alert.
-An AI application is being evaluated to automatically pull CTPA images and calculate the  Right Ventricular/Left Ventricular (RV/LV) ratio as a good indicator of right heart strain, to risk stratify patients above certain threshold as appropriate to alert the PERT, therefore speeding up the CTPA reporting and subsequent PERT engagement towards better patient outcomes.
+An AI application is being evaluated to automatically pull CTPA images and calculate the right ventricular/left ventricular (RV/LV) ratio as a good indicator of right heart strain, to risk stratify patients above a certain threshold as appropriate to alert the PERT, therefore speeding up the CTPA reporting and subsequent PERT engagement towards better patient outcomes.
 <br>
 <h3>Patient pathway</h3>
 <img src='/assets/img/projects/Pert_diagram_1.png' width="100%" alt="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9504600/">